core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 # Appendix B. ".sid" file format

 ".sid" files are used to persist and publish SIDs assigned to the different YANG items of a specific YANG module.
-The following YANG module defined the structure of this file, encoding is performed using the rules defined in [I-D.ietf-netmod-yang-json].
+The following YANG module defined the structure of this file, encoding is performed using the rules defined in {{I-D.ietf-netmod-yang-json}}.

 ~~~~
 module sid-file {